On a problem of A. Weil: Geodesic laminations

 \subsection{The Chabauty topology}

 Let $S$ be a connected complete hyperbolic surface.
-By a {\it geodesic} on $S$ we understand the maximal arc consisting of the locally shortest sub-arcs.
-The geodesic is called {\it simple} if it has no self-crossing points.
-(We leave aside the non-trivial question of existence of simple geodesics; such geodesics make an uncountable set on any hyperbolic surface, albeit of measure zero \cite{Art}.)
-The {\it geodesic lamination} on $S$ is a closed subset $\lambda$ of $S$, which is a disjoint union of the simple geodesics.
+By a {\it geodesic} {\bf g} $\in S$ we understand the maximal arc consisting of the locally shortest sub-arcs.
+The geodesic {\bf g} is called {\it simple} if it has no self-crossing points.
+(We leave aside the non-trivial question of existence of simple geodesics; such geodesics make an uncountable set on any hyperbolic surface, albeit of measure zero [Artin 1924] \cite{Art}.)
+A {\it geodesic lamination} on $S$ is a closed subset $\lambda$ of $S$, which is a disjoint union of the simple geodesics.
 The geodesics are called the {\it leaves} of $\lambda$.
 The lamination $\lambda$ is called {\it minimal} if no proper subset of $\lambda$ is a geodesic lamination.
-The following lemma gives an idea of the minimal laminations (our main object of study). \begin{prp} The minimal lamination $\lambda$ in a closed orientable hyperbolic surface $S$ is either a singleton (simple closed geodesic) or an uncountable nowhere dense (Cantor) subset of $S$. \end{prp} {\it Proof.} See Lemma 4.2.2 of \cite{CEG} and Lemma 3.3 of \cite{CaB}. $\square$
+The following lemma gives an idea of the minimal laminations (our main object of study). \begin{prp} The minimal lamination $\lambda$ in a complete hyperbolic surface $S$ is either a singleton (simple closed geodesic) or an uncountable nowhere dense (Cantor) subset of $S$. \end{prp} {\it Proof.} See Lemma 4.2.2 of [Canary, Epstein \& Green 1987] \cite{CEG} and Lemma 3.3 of [Casson \& Bleiler 1988] \cite{CaB}. $\square$

 The set of all minimal laminations on the surface $S$ will be denoted by $\Lambda(S)$.
 The laminations $\lambda,\lambda'$ on $S$ are said to be {\it topologically conjugate} if there exists a homeomorphism $\varphi:S\to S$, such that each leaf of $\lambda$ through the point $x\in S$ goes to the leaf of $\lambda'$ through the point $\varphi(x)$.
-Clearly, the set $\Lambda(S)$ splits into the equivalence classes of topological conjugacy.
+Clearly, the set $\Lambda(S)$ splits into the equivalence classes of topological conjugacy (or, topological {\it types}).

 Since $S$ is a complete hyperbolic surface, its universal cover is the unit disk $D$.
 Any $\lambda\in\Lambda(S)$ lifts to a lamination $\tilde\lambda$ on $D$, which is invariant under the action of the covering transformations.
 Every leaf of $\tilde\lambda$ is given by an unordered pair of points at the boundary of $D$, and therefore the space of geodesics is homeomorphic to the M\"obius band, $M$.